open-contracting/standard-development-handbook/docs/profiles/index.md

 # Profiles

-New profiles can be created using [profile_template](https://github.com/open-contracting/profile_template).
+New profiles can be created using [this template](https://github.com/open-contracting/standard_profile_template).

 ### Branches